oktadev/okta-blog/_source/_posts/2021-07-21-xamarin-forms-pkce-sdk.md

 </Okta>
 ```

 Make sure to replace `{ClientId}` and `{yourOktaDomain}` with the correct values.
-Also, `RedirectUri` and `PostLogoutRedirectUri` must match the values you’ve entered in the Okta cli when configuring the app.
+Also, `RedirectUri` and `PostLogoutRedirectUri` must match the values you've entered in the Okta cli when configuring the app.

 Next, open the `MainActivity.cs` and change the `MainActivity` class to inherit from `OktaMainActivity<App>`: